Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 The pagoda of Kwan Yin (107 Nguyen Hue St)

 Built in 1628, this pagoda venerates Kwan Yin and some other Buddha.
-It is the only old pagoda remaining inside the old city of Hoi An.
+It is the only old pagoda remaining in the old quarter of Hoi An.
 It has beautiful architecture and landscapes.
 Several wood sculpture works are preserved here and reflect the skill of local craftsmen.
 It is believed that Chinese and Japanese traders offered these sculptures to the pagoda.

 Chuc Thanh Pagoda (Tan Hoa, Tan An)